cyuria/discord.nvim/README.md

-    usercmd = true, -- setup user commands autocmd = true, -- setup autocommands for updating on file change initonenter = true, -- setup autocommand to start on VimEnter quitonleave = true, -- setup autocommand to stop on VimLeavePre (important for cleanup stuff, just leave on regardless) }
+    usercmd = true, -- setup user commands autocmd = true, -- setup autocommands for updating on file change initonenter = true, -- setup autocommand to start on VimEnter quitonleave = true, -- setup autocommand to stop on VimLeavePre (important for cleanup stuff, just leave as true regardless)
+}
 ```